giociudadano/VShooter/README.md

 **Credits**

 The sprite resources and models provided are all licensed under CC-0 (Public Domain) which allows the use of these resources for game distribution, provided that such assets are not redistributed or reuploaded from the original source.
-The links for these sprites and models were provided under the documentation branch of this repository.
+The sources for these sprites and models are provided under the documentation branch of this repository.

 **Copyright**

 ![](https://i.creativecommons.org/p/zero/1.0/88x31.png)

 This project is licensed under CC-0, making it technically Public Domain, allowing you and anyone else to freely copy and use it without restrictions.
-If you plan on using this project, please feel free to credit me in your work.
+If you plan on using this project, please feel free to credit us in your work.
 Thank you!

 [^note]: The illustrations and virtual characters included in the game are property of [HoloLive](https://hololive.hololivepro.com/en), a subsidiary of [Cover Corp, Inc.](https://cover-corp.com/en/company).
-Permission was hereby granted to the author to use the characters, provided that it follows company guidelines for derivative works.
+Permission was hereby granted to the authors to use the characters, provided that it follows company guidelines for derivative works.
 For more information regarding secondary creation, please check the following [link](https://hololivepro.com/en/terms/).